String comparison is case sensitive by default. Just use operator== for std::string .

 In computers, case sensitivity defines whether uppercase and lowercase letters are treated as distinct (case-sensitive) or equivalent (case-insensitive) .
 For instance, when users interested in learning about dogs search an e-book, “dog” and “Dog” are of the same significance to them.

-Read moreHow do you make a string case-insensitive?
+Read moreHow do you know if a case is insensitive?

 Read more